Library, Archives, and Small Artifacts Collection

 The Association’s archives are constantly being catalogued in an integrated, computerized database that enables researchers to review all pertinent material at one sitting by entering one set of search parameters.
 The computerized screen response will indicate the presence and location of all requested material whether it be photographic, a drawing, corporate records, a book, pamphlet or article or any other item that exists in the collection

-You can download a spreadsheet with a basic inventory of the Archives collection here: Download Archive
+You can download a full listing with a basic inventory of the Archives collection here: Download Archive

 The original F. M. Smith Library was established as a technical resource for employees of his Oakland Traction Co. and the Key System.
 The new library was named in honor of this California traction pioneer and industrialist.
 His faith in mass transit at the turn of the twentieth century was an important factor in the development of the East Bay as part of the San Francisco Bay Area.